robertocolabene/BBModules/README.md

 ## Modded VCO (Complete Version)
 ### The Aim
 I like find and create new sounds, my sounds.
 Well, why not a customizable sound generator?
 I built this complex oscillator to have the most personal waveform as possible.
-I hope you like it.
+I hope you like it.<br>

 ### What's new?
+I added 4 inputs on the top that allow you to modulate different destinations.
+Those inputs are splitted in two groups, the first two on the top are called <b>1 - 2</b>, the other two under are called <b>3 - 4</b>.<br>

 ![alt text](https://github.com/soulbridge/BBModules/blob/master/complete.jpg)